 - Large channels — one mod for every 600 viewers and automated moderation

-What is acceptable in your chat is up to your discretion, but typically, streamers frown upon links, large walls of copied and pasted text, excessive use of emoticons and symbols, and offensive/hateful language that disrupts the stream.
-Large channels run the risk of seeing more unacceptable behavior in the chat, so it’s important for them to have the recommended number of mods to ensure the chat is as safe as possible for the streamer and audience.
+What is acceptable in your chat is up to you, but typically, streamers frown upon links, large walls of copied and pasted text, excessive use of emoticons and symbols, and offensive/hateful language that disrupts the stream.
+Large channels run the risk of seeing more unacceptable behavior in the chat, so it's important for them to have the recommended number of mods to ensure the chat is as safe as possible for the streamer and audience.